SPRIG: Improving Large Language Model Performance by System Prompt Optimization: : System Prompt Refinement for Increased Generalization

-We design a genetic pipeline \model for \sysprompt optimization.
-The pipeline applies edit-based, gradient-free beam search to iteratively optimize the prompt.
+\myparagraph{\model pipeline} We design a genetic pipeline \model for \sysprompt optimization.
+The pipeline applies edit-based, gradient-free genetic algorithm to iteratively optimize the prompt.
+At each iteration, the model begins with fixed \texttt{population\_size} number of \sysprompt{s} from the previous iteration (initialized by $\mathcal{P}$). \textbf{[Step 1]} These prompts are first evaluated by the fine-tuned prompt reward model, which eliminates the bottom 50\% prompts. \textbf{[Step 2]} From the remaining pool, the top 10\% will either randomly mutate or crossover with prompts from the top 50\%. \textbf{Mutation} can take one of five forms: \textbf{(1) Add}: Add a component suggested by GPT-4o. \textbf{(2) Rephrase}: Rephrase a component. \textbf{(3) Swap}: Swap the order of two components. \textbf{(4) Delete}: Delete a component. \textbf{(5) Merge}: Merge two components into one.
+For \textbf{Crossover}, a random subset of two selected prompts is selected as the new offspring.
+Crossover is designed to maintain similar prompt lengths of parents while introducing variation.
+This stochastic process is repeated until the population size is restored to \texttt{max\_population}. \textbf{[Step 3]} Then, SPRIG randomly samples 100 prompts from the updated population and evaluates them across 42 actual benchmarks to obtain new ground-truth scores. \textbf{[Step 4]} These scores, combined with a portion of previous training data, are used to continue training the Prompt Reward Model for one epoch.
+Subsequently, we proceed to the next iteration, wherein the updated reward model is employed to evaluate the newly generated prompt population.
 Figure~\ref{fig:workflow} shows the \model workflow.
-At each iteration, the model begins with \texttt{Beam Size} number of \sysprompt{s} from the previous iteration.
-Then, the model enumerates the following edit operations for each prompt: \textbf{(1) Add}: Add a component from $\mathcal{P}$ into the existing prompt. \textbf{(2) Rephrase}: Rephrase a component in the existing prompt using paraphrasing model \texttt{tuner007/pegasus\_paraphrase}~\cite{zhang2019pegasus}. \textbf{(3) Swap}: Swap the order of two components within the existing prompt. \textbf{(4) Delete}: Delete a component from the existing prompt.
-Note that no restrictions are imposed on the edits above for a more comprehensive exploration, meaning that identical, semantically irrelevant---or even conflicting---components may appear in the same prompt.
+Full details of the pipeline and parameter settings are in Appendix \ref{app:workflow}. \camerareadytext{Note that no restrictions are imposed on the edits above for a more comprehensive exploration, meaning that identical, semantically irrelevant---or even conflicting---components may appear in the same prompt.}

-Each step generates tens of thousands of candidate prompts.
-To filter this search space efficiently, we use the Upper Confidence Bound (UCB) algorithm \cite{auer2002finite} to prune the \textbf{Add} edits.
-The 60 prompt components with the highest UCB scores are chosen to reduce the chances of selecting poorly performing components again, where $ \text{UCB}_i = \bar{R}_i + C \sqrt{\frac{\ln(n)}{n_i}}$ and $i$ refers to the prompt component, $\bar{R}_i$ is the average score improvement of component $i$, $C$ is the Exploration-exploitation balancing constant (we choose $C=\sqrt{2}$ to encourage more exploration), $n$ is the total number of times any component is selected, and $n_i$ is the number of times component $i$ is selected.
-To measure score improvement, $k$ questions are randomly selected from each task's training set, and all new prompts are evaluated on this sampled subset.
-The top \texttt{Beam Size} prompts with the highest average scores from this iteration proceed to the next iteration.